ipfs-inactive/examples/examples/git/readme.md

 This is a really nice feature, and solves a lot of problems, but often times, I run into the issue where im using someones library, and they change the API, and it breaks my code.
-Using what we've done above, you could clone the library, and add it into ipfs, so your import paths will now look like:
+Using what we've done above, you could clone the library, and add it into ipfs, so your import paths will now look something like:
 ```go
 import (
 	mylib "gateway.ipfs.io/ipfs/QmX679gmfyaRkKMvPA4WGNWXj9PtpvKWGPgtXaF18etC95"